yixuan/en/about.md

 and even this blog is open source hosted in my [GitHub page](https://github.com/yixuan).

 You can always reach me through email, [yixuanq [at] gmail [dot] com](#).
-Feel free to send me mails or leave comments here.
+Feel free to send me emails or leave comments here.